t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

       - Project Name: `tailwind`
       - Source server type: `SQL server`
       - Target server type: `Azure SQL Database`
-1. Select `Create`
+3. Select `Create`
-2. Check `Check database compatibility`
+4. Check `Check database compatibility`
-3. Check `Check feature parity`
+5. Check `Check feature parity`
-4. Select `Next`
+6. Select `Next`
-5. Enter 'localhost' for server name and Windows authentication
+7. Enter 'localhost' for server name and Windows authentication
-6. UN-Check the Encrypt Connection Box
+8. UN-Check the Encrypt Connection Box
+9. Select `Connect`
-7. Select the `TailwindInventory` database, select `Add`
+10. Select the `TailwindInventory` database, select `Add`
-8. Select `Start Assessment`
+11. Select `Start Assessment`
-9. You will see a report on compatibility issues, and in a production environment you would now have a list of possible incompatibilities that would have to be addressed.
+12. You will see a report on compatibility issues, and in a production environment you would now have a list of possible incompatibilities that would have to be addressed.

 #### Schema Migration